 Large, showy indoor plants are a delight in the home.
 Growing dracaena fragrans gives the feeling of being in a corn field.
-The striped yellow and green leaves bring a lot of softness to any corn of a room
+The striped yellow and green leaves bring a lot of softness to any corner of a room.

 It is not too hard to figure out why Dracaena Fragrans is called The Corn Plant.
 The whole plant makes me think of corn growing in my garden, especially when it is grown on one stalk.

 Many dracaena plants are known for their variegated foliage.
 Another great house plant is dracaena surculosa, also known as gold dust dracaena.

 More interest comes from the plant when the growing tip is chopped off and it sprouts into many stems.